 The Compassionate Friends and allied organizations are joined by local bereavement groups, churches, funeral homes, hospitals, hospices, children's gardens, schools, cemeteries, and community centers.
 Services have ranged in size from just a few people to nearly a thousand.

 Every year you are invited to post a message in the Remembrance Book which will be available, during the event, at TCF's national website.

-All allied bereavement organizations, churches, funeral homes, hospices, and formal and informal bereavement groups are invited to join in the remembrance.
+All allied bereavement organizations, churches, funeral homes, hospices, and formal and informal bereavement groups are invited to join in the remembrance each year.

 Each year, Endicott, NY artist, David Geer creates an original hand-painted ornament.
 These are presented as gifts to each family who attends the Worldwide Candle Lighting.